FallenZ02/Library_system/README.md

 ---

 ## Test Login Instructions
-1. Open `index.html` in a browser.
+1. Open `index.html` in a browser or you can check this link https://fallenz02.github.io/library_website_2/
 2. Enter credentials:
    - **Username:** admin
    - **Password:** admin123